mmahdi-farrokhy/CleanCodeBook/README.md

     - What was the author of the code thinking about and what was he looking for?
     - What is this module supposed to do?

-The name should be chosen in a way that no comments or documents are required to answer these questions.
+The name should be chosen in such way that no comments or documents are required to answer these questions.
 Name of the element should answer all the big questions.
 If a name needs comment, it doesn’t reveal its intent.

 ```
 private void changeColorOfText()